jeremiahdotdev/circledating/README.md

 # Circle Dating

-**Circle Dating** is a closed-source, industry-scale dating app that fosters authentic connections through shared interests.
+**Circle Dating** is an industry-scale dating app that fosters authentic connections through shared interests.
 Built on **Next.js** using the **pages router** and styled with **Tailwind CSS**, Circle Dating brings people together based on mutual hobbies, values, and themes.
 This repository serves as a documentation mirror, as the core project remains private.

 ## Project Overview